racker/service-registry-docs/Service-API-Operations.md

 Error Response Codes: 401, 403, 500, 503

 A client can specify the optional `marker` query parameter.
-If the marker is provided, only the events with ids that are newer than the  marker are returned.
+If the marker is provided, only the events with ids that are newer or equal to the  marker are returned.
 If no marker is provided, events from the last 24 hours are returned.